Grant from DA’s Office funds creation of Opioid Early Prevention App

 📸 Courtesy photos.

-LEICESTER — Becker College recently received a boost in its efforts to design games that can help battle addiction.
+LEICESTER — Becker College recently received a boost in its efforts to design games that can help battle addiction, with the help of some united healthcare substance abuse facilities.
 The College’s School of Design and Technology has been presented with a grant from the Worcester County District Attorney’s Office to fund the creation of a youth-focused drug prevention game.
+To lean more about how is that you carry and effective drug prevention program, view here.

 “We’re thrilled to receive the grant,” said Alan Ritacco, dean of the School of Design and Technology, “and very grateful to District Attorney Joe Early for the support.”